 Federal income tax

 Federal income tax is calculated based on the number of allowances an employee claims on Form W-4 as well as their gross pay.
-You can use one of the two income tax withholding tables in the IRS’s Publication 15 to calculate the amount withheld from an employee’s paycheck.
+You can use one of the two federal tax withholding tables in the IRS’s Publication 15 to calculate the amount withheld from an employee’s paycheck.
 The two tables include the wage bracket method and the percentage method.

 Federal income taxes go toward public services such as transportation, education, and the military.